att-comdev/ucp-integration/manifests/dev_single_node/README.txt

 Next Steps
 ----------
-All of the documents used for a subsequent deploy_site action are now placed into the /root/deploy/site direectory for ease of use - instructions are provided by the script at the end of a successful genesis process.
+All of the documents used for a subsequent deploy_site action are now placed into the /root/deploy/site directory for ease of use - instructions are provided by the script at the end of a successful genesis process.

 In the same directory as the deploy-ucp.sh script, there is a file creds.sh